vmware-archive/kubeless/docs/implementing-new-runtime.md

 The first step is to create an image for installing function dependencies or compile source code.
 This step is optional depending on the target language.
 If the runtime doesn't require compilation and there is already an available image with the necessary packages to install dependencies you can skip this step.

-In case a custom init image is required, create a Dockefile under the folder `docker/runtime/<language>/Dockerfile.<version>.init`.
+In case a custom init image is required, create a Dockerfile under the folder `docker/runtime/<language>/Dockerfile.<version>.init`.
 Note that you can skip `<version>` if just one version is supported.

 The goal of this image is to have available any tools or files necessary to compile a function or install dependencies.
 It is not necessary to specify the `CMD` to compile or install dependencies, that will be specified in the Kubeless source code.